Resources

 What is Leukocytosis?

-Leukocytosis, often known as a High White Blood Cell Count, indicates that you have an abnormally high number of WBC.
+Leukocytosis, often known as a High White Blood Cell Count, indicates that you have an abnormally high number of WBCs.
 LKT is a typical immunological reaction to infection or inflammation in your body.
 However, a HWBCC might sometimes indicate something more dangerous.
-As per studies, the normal range for White Blood Cells is 4,000 to 11,000/mL.
-Anything above this threshold is classified as Leukocytosis.
+The normal range for white blood cells is typically between 4,000 to 11,000 per microlitre of blood.
+Anything above this threshold is therefore considered Leukocytosis.

 Types of Leukocytosis